| Wedding & Palace… Clare’s Experience in Heaven

 He kissed my cheek and lifted my arm onto his as we processed up the isle to Jesus who was beaming with anticipation.
 It was a fairy tale wedding beyond my comprehension.
 It was as if my own actions were completely suspended and I was riding an invisible escalator moving me along to the inevitable destiny of joy I had looked forward to all my Christian life.

-As I stood before the Lord, the love of my life, the One who had forgiven me failure after failure, the One who never tired of giving me another chance, the one who upheld me and had to live with my darkest side; as I stood before Him, that old life disappeared like a muddy river flowing into a pristine ocean of mercy, completely cleansing it of every impurity.
+As I stood before the Lord, the love of my life, the One who had forgiven me failure after failure, the One who never tired of giving me another chance, the one who upheld me and had to live with my darkest side.
+As I stood before Him, that old life disappeared like a muddy river flowing into a pristine ocean of mercy, completely cleansing it of every impurity.

-He took a golden ring with three sparkling marquis diamonds and placed it on my finger saying, “With this ring, I thee wed.” and kissed me tenderly.
+He took a golden ring with three sparkling marquis diamonds and placed it on my finger saying… “With this ring, I thee wed” and He kissed me tenderly.
 Then, grasping my right hand, we began to lift off the cathedral floor into the air until we had ascended through the rosette window heavenward.
 I felt enveloped in a sacred wonder that carried me aloft with the spouse of my immortal soul.

 At the end of the room stood a massive fifty foot wide waterfall but in spite of the volume of flowing water, it was quiet enough to hear the echoing dove wings as they passed joyfully back and forth.
 I sensed that all of this water flowed from beneath the throne of God the Father and were the headwaters of the River of Life.